OpenAPITools/openapi-generator/README.md

 ### Prerequisites
-If you're looking for the latest stable version, you can grab it directly from maven central (you'll need the java 7 runtime):
+If you're looking for the latest stable version, you can grab it directly from maven central (you'll need java 7 runtime at a minimum):

 ```
 wget http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/2.1.4/swagger-codegen-cli-2.1.4.jar swagger-codegen-cli.jar